DiamondChicken0/EggOS/README.md

 All imagery is either under the Pixabay License which allows unaltered non commericial use, or created in house by us.

+The main .py file is the EggOSVisual.py file